-Even prior to the end of Sri Lanka's armed conflict in May 2009, Human Rights Watch is calling for a United Nations commission of inquiry to investigate violations of international humanitarian law by both Sri Lankan government forces and the Liberation Tigers of Tamil Eelam during the recent fighting.
+Even prior to the end of Sri Lanka's armed conflict in May 2009, Human Rights Watch has called upon the United Nations to establish an independent international investigation into violations of international humanitarian law by both Sri Lankan government forces and the Liberation Tigers of Tamil Eelam.
 This Q & A addresses various issues relating to accountability for crimes in violation of international law.

-For more than 25 years the government of Sri Lanka has been involved in an armed conflict with the separatist Liberation Tigers of Tamil Eelam (LTTE).
-This conflict has been marked by numerous human rights abuses by both sides, which Human Rights Watch has long reported on.
+For more than 25 years the government of Sri Lanka was involved in an armed conflict with the separatist Liberation Tigers of Tamil Eelam (LTTE).
+This conflict was marked by numerous human rights abuses by both sides, which Human Rights Watch has long reported on.
 A ceasefire that began in February 2002 effectively ended with the resumption of major military operations in mid-2006.
-Since then, LTTE forces have slowly retreated to an enclave in the northeast coast of the island, forcing large numbers of ethnic Tamil civilians along with them.
-Since January 2009, fighting in this enclave has intensified, with the LTTE using the civilian population as human shields and government forces firing heavy artillery indiscriminately into populated areas.
+The LTTE forces slowly retreated to an enclave in the northeast coast of the island, forcing large numbers of ethnic Tamil civilians along with them.
+Starting in January 2009, fighting in the enclave intensified, with the LTTE using the civilian population as human shields and government forces firing heavy artillery indiscriminately into populated areas.
 The government forces continued their advance, finally cornering the LTTE, including its top leadership, into a tiny strip of land on the coast.
 On May 18, the fighting ended with the LTTE's defeat and most of the LTTE leadership killed.

-All parties to an armed conflict-both states and non-state armed groups-are responsible for complying with the requirements of international humanitarian law (also called the laws of war).
+All parties to an armed conflict-both states and non-state armed groups-are responsible for complying with the requirements of international humanitarian law.
 That is, each party must respect and ensure respect for the laws of war by its armed forces and other persons or groups acting on its orders or under its direction or control.
 This obligation does not depend on reciprocity-parties to a conflict must respect the requirements whether or not the opposing side abides by it.
 It also does not depend on the reason for which the respective parties go to war, whether by a state ("fighting terrorism") or an armed group ("ethnic homeland").
 And all parties to an armed conflict must be held to the same standards, regardless of any disparity in the harm caused by alleged violations.

 What international law applies to the armed conflict in Sri Lanka?